Mariam-uz-Zamani: Family advancement

+Religion, style and birth of children

 Akbar, at the insistence of Raja Bharmal, did not convert the princess to Islam and permitted her to perform Hindu rituals in her palace.
-Although the marriage was a result of a political alliance, the two however gradually developed an intimate and affectionate bond.
-Akbar himself is recorded to participate in the Pooja performed by the beautiful empress though he married several other Hindu princesses in his life.
-She gradually became his most loved wife and till his death remained his favourite and subsequently was also the only wife buried close to Akbar.
-She was a devotee of Lord Krishna.
+Although the marriage was a result of a political alliance, the two are believed to have gradually developed an intimate and affectionate bond.
+Akbar also participated in the pooja performed by the empress.
+She gradually became his favourite wife.
+She was a devotee of Lord Shiva and Lord Krishna.
 The palace commissioned for her by Akbar in the imperial harem was decorated with paintings of Lord Krishna, and, gems and frescoes.
+Akbar also commissioned the Nilkanth temple in the current day Mandu district of Madhya Pradesh, dedicated to Lord Shiva, in Islamic architecture.
+The Palace adjoining the Nilkanth temple, became the favourite place of retreat for her son, Emperor Jahangir.

 Harka bai arrived at Akbar's court resplendent in the sensuous and excessively feminine style of the Rajput nobility.
 She is illustrated to wear heavy, swinging, and gathered ghagra which would stop well above her ankle and a tightly fitting choli, tied at back with tasselled strings.
 Her head and shoulders were covered with an odhani but so translucent and fine that her bare midriff and arms were visible through that shimmering dupatta.
 Light would flicker against her heavy gold jewellery -swinging earrings, nose rings, clinging bracelets, and girdle of gold.

 In a few years, the culture and dressing style of this Rajput princess influenced the Mughal dresses and etiquette of the Mughal court.
 Cohen suggests that by including the textiles like bandhani in the royal paintings made in the region near the birthplace of Maryam Zamani, Akbar and Jahangir might be acknowledging her importance.
 Her roots were deeply embedded in the Rajput culture and style which was exhibited in her colourful and elaborated odhani or embroidered lehengas.

-Birth of Twins
+Birth of twins

 On 19 October 1564, after two years of her marriage, Mariam-uz-Zamani gave birth to twin sons, Mirza Hassan and Mirza Hussain.
 Akbar arrived in Agra on 9 October 1564 for the birth of twins.
-Both of them died within a few days of their birth.
+Both of them died within less than a month of their birth.
 Mirza Hussain died on 29 October 1564 and Mirza Hassan died on 5 November 1564.
+She was, however, honoured with the name of 'Wali Nimat Begum' (Blessing of God) by Akbar after giving birth to her twins.

-Grief struck, Akbar took Mariam-uz-Zamani along with him after their sons' demise as he set out for a war campaign, and during his return to Agra, he sought the blessings of Salim Chisti, a reputed Khawja who lived at Fatehpur Sikri.
+Grief struck, Akbar took Mariam-uz-Zamani along with him after their sons' demise on his campaign, and during his return to Agra, he sought the blessings of Salim Chisti, a reputed Khawaja who lived at Fatehpur Sikri.
 Akbar confided in Salim Chisti who assured him that he would be soon delivered of three sons who would live up to a ripe old age.

-A few years before the birth of prince Salim, Akbar and Mariam-uz-Zamani went barefoot on a pilgrimage to Ajmer Sharif Dargah to pray for a son.